bossjones/codegen-lab/.ai/prd.md

 The LLM Codegen Lab project aims to build a comprehensive toolkit for AI-assisted code generation workflows.
 This project will provide developers with a powerful set of tools for integrating Large Language Models (LLMs) into their development process, focusing on test-driven development, code quality, and efficient workflow automation.
 The toolkit will streamline the interaction between developers, LLMs, and development tools while maintaining high standards for code quality and testing.

+A key feature of the project is its implementation of the Anthropic Model Context Protocol (MCP), a standardized JSON-RPC 2.0 based communication protocol for LLM interactions.
+MCP enables structured, bidirectional communication between LLM clients and servers, providing robust support for resource management, tool invocation, prompt templates, and LLM sampling.
+This standardization ensures reliable and efficient communication while maintaining flexibility for future enhancements.

 ## Goals

 - Create a robust framework for AI-assisted code generation that integrates seamlessly with existing development workflows